 You will also need to provide proof of employment or student information and other documents including:

-- Employment verification: Two most recent pay stubs (at least one month's worth), or an employment offer letter with salary amount listed, or a w2 form from the previous year
+- Employment verification: Two most recent pay stubs (at least one month's worth), or an employment offer letter on company letterhead with salary amount listed, or a w2 form from the previous year, or a tax return from the previous year if you are self-employed.

-- OR Student verification: Offer letter detailing stipend, financial aid package, and/or loan package for current or upcoming semester (Note: Students without sufficient income will be asked to provide a Lease Guarantor.
-Guarantors must also go through the application process.)
+- OR Student verification: Offer letter plus other official documents detailing stipend, financial aid package, and/or loan package for current or upcoming semester (Note: Students without sufficient income will be asked to provide a Lease Guarantor.
+Guarantors must also go through the application process and pay the application fee.)

 - AND Two most recent bank statements, either checking or savings account

-There is a non-refundable $30 application fee per applicant due upon submittal of application.
+There is a non-refundable $30 application fee per applicant due upon submission of application.
 All adults (18+ years) must submit an application.
+Also note that all residents will be listed on the lease agreement.

 - Application fees may be paid through our website (http://www.chesapeakecommons.com/make-a-payment).
 You will have to create an account in order to make a payment.
 You may also pay by personal check or money order.